Ltac¶

 L

 tac interpreter.
-The debugger is supported incoqtop
+The debugger is supported inrocq repl

 and Proof General by printing information on the console and accepting typed commands.
 In addition, CoqIDE now supports a visual debugger with additional capabilities.

-When the debugger is activated in coqtop
+When the debugger is activated in rocq repl

 , it stops at every step of the evaluation of